Sharp nonlinear estimates for multiplying derivatives of positive definite tensor fields: PDE motivation and related results

 \subsection{Matrix power and matrix norm ``commute''}

-Note that in the example above, inequalities \eqref{str} and \eqref{str2} were also quite important (besides \eqref{po}).
-While it is easy to see that \eqref{str} holds, this may be not so clear for \eqref{str2} or for similar inequalities with different (real) exponents.
-However, due to the next theorem, we can manipulate the powers and norms of positive definite matrices analogously as in the scalar case, with certain multiplicative constants and up to one exception.
+Note that in the example above, inequality \eqref{str2} was also quite important (besides \eqref{po}).
+While \eqref{str2} may seem obvious after a while, this may be not be the case for similar inequalities with different natural, rational or even real exponents.
+However, due to the next proposition, we can manipulate the powers and norms of positive definite matrices analogously as in the scalar case, with certain multiplicative constants and up to one exception.